mapseed/platform/README.md

 > Community powered mapping for environmental health, starting with our most polluted rivers.

 Mapseed is a platform that allows anyone to create community-driven maps on the web.
 These maps allow users to report issues or submit ideas and respond to the issues & ideas of others.
-Combine user-generated content with exterior data overlaid on the same map to allow anyone to see what's going on in the area at a glance.
+Combine user-generated content with external data overlaid on the same map to allow anyone to see what's going on in the area at a glance.

+This module, `platform`, is the tool for creating the maps themselves, while the [`api` module](https://github.com/mapseed/api) collects the user reports on the backend.

 ## Table of Contents